ankaAR/bestiario5e/_creatures/olhydra.md

 ***Fling (cuesta 2 acciones).*** Olhydra releases one creature she is grappling by flinging the creature up to 60 feet away from her, in a direction of her choice.
 If the flung creature comes into contact with a solid surface, such as a wall or floor, the creature takes 1d6 bludgeoning damage for every 10 feet it was flung.

 ***Water to Acid (Costs 3 Actions).*** Olhydra transforms her watery body into acid.
 This effect lasts until Olhydra's next turn.
-Any creature that comes into contact with Olhydra or hits her with a melee attack while standing within 5 feet of her takes 11 (2d10) acid damage.
-Any creature grappled by Olhydra takes 22 (4d10) acid damage at the start of its turn.
+Any creature that comes into contact with Olhydra or hits her with a melee attack while standing within 5 feet of her takes 11 (2d10) puntos de daño por ácido.
+Any creature grappled by Olhydra takes 22 (4d10) puntos de daño por ácido at the start of its turn.